 Editor’s note: Call destinations before you visit to make sure they can accommodate you.
-Stay posted on what Oregon’s phased reopening means for you, and follow these steps for social distancing outdoors.
+Stay posted on what Oregon’s new COVID-19 guidelines mean for you, and follow these steps for social distancing outdoors.
 Also, remember to bring your face covering, required for all of Oregon’s public indoor spaces and outdoors when keeping 6 feet of distance isn’t possible.
 Here’s what to know about Oregon’s outdoors right now.

 Top Things to Know:

 - Wear a face covering

 - Tastings may be outdoors or at private tables

 - Don’t expect to see spit buckets

 If you’ve missed the experience of sipping a complex Oregon wine while looking out over the shimmering rows of grapevines, then it’s time to plan your next visit to one of the state’s many acclaimed wineries.
 As tasting rooms across the state reopen slowly and safely, it helps to be aware of the new operational guidelines in effect.
 In order to provide a relaxing atmosphere while also helping curb the spread of COVID-19, wineries have made changes to comply with a series of safety regulations, including social-distancing guidelines.
 Expect a great experience, just expect it to be a little different.

 To find out whether a specific winery is open and to learn more about their safety protocols, visit the Oregon Wine Board’s helpful tasting room reopening directory.
 While each winery will implement these changes a little differently, here are some best practices to be aware of before you head out for a day at the vineyards.
 Regulations for wineries vary depending on which part of the state you’re in, so be sure to check your county’s Risk Level status, which determines capacity limits and whether or not a venue can offer indoor tastings.